luisfmsonegrao/MedicalBot/README.md

   **Note**: the AWS Lambda version of **DataDoctor** cannot currently make predictions using the classifier, because no Amazon Lambda Layer supporting python3.12 and scikit-learn is available.

-  **Note**: If you clone this repo locally and try to run DataDoctor, you do not have the necessary AWS accesses, so it will not actually work.
+  **Note**: If you clone this repo locally and try to run **DataDoctor** , you do not have the necessary AWS accesses, so it will not actually work.

   ### Future work
   A series of features will be added to **DataDoctor** in the future: